 Tobacco and Pregnancy

-- Cause harm to your placenta.
-Your baby will get less food and oxygen than she should.
+- cause harm to your placenta.
+Your baby will get less food and oxygen than they should.

-- Increase the risk for Sudden Infant Death Syndrome (SIDS).
+- increase the risk for Sudden Unexpected Infant Death (SUID).

 Safety tips:

-- Stopping smoking and avoiding secondhand smoke is safest choice for you and your unborn baby.
+- Stopping smoking and avoiding secondhand smoke is the safest choice for you and your unborn baby.

 - If you choose to smoke despite the risks, smoke as little as possible.